 Jones & Company we purchase the best hand made frame moulding

 in the industry.
-The vast majority of custom frame mouldings
+The vast majority of our frame mouldings

-we use are hand crafted in Italy by Roma Mouldings.
+are hand crafted in Italy by Roma Mouldings, including their Elite Line.

 take great pride in knowing that our moulding is made using